Arch A. Moore Jr.

-Arch Alfred Moore Jr. (April 16, 1923 – January 7, 2015) was an American lawyer and Republican politician from West Virginia.
-He began his political career as a state legislator in 1952.
-He was elected the 28th and 30th governor of West Virginia, serving from 1969 until 1977 and again from 1985 until 1989, he is the longest-serving West Virginia Governor in state history with 12 years of service.
-He is the father of U.S. Senator Shelley Moore Capito.
+Arch Alfred Moore Jr. (April 16, 1923 – January 7, 2015) was an American lawyer and Republican politician who served as the 28th and 30th governor of West Virginia.
+He held office from 1969 to 1977 and again from 1985 to 1989, making him the longest-serving governor in the state's history with 12 years in office.
+Moore began his political career as a state legislator in 1952 and later became a prominent figure in West Virginia politics.
+He was the father of U.S. Senator Shelley Moore Capito and the grandfather of U.S. Representative Riley Moore.